 Data from BitInfoCharts says after the largest five Bitcoin wallets, the next 100 hold 10,000-100,000 BTC and these accumulated over 150,000 BTC in the last two months.
 They now hold close to 2.29 million BTC.
 By yesterday, another 2 wallets had gotten into the list of those holding between 10,000-100,000 BTC making it to 102 wallets.

 The largest amount of BTC or 4,316,546 BTC is held by 133835 wallet addresses holding between 10 - 100 balances while 1710 wallet addresses holding between 1000 - 10,000 hold a total of 4,316,546 BTC, the second largest amount for categories.
 However, 48.54% of addresses hold a total of 2,270 BTC according to the data.

-Movement of Bitcoin by whales is becoming less and less related to price movements especially because of OTC trading, but it still affects prices the small size of the crypto market size of now less than 150 billion USD.
-That's because when a massive sell order is created, it may send the wrong signal that there is huge demand.
+The movement of Bitcoin by whales is becoming less and less related to price movements especially because of OTC trading, but it still affects prices the small size of the crypto market size of now less than 150 billion USD.
+That's because when a massive sell order is created, it may send the wrong signal that there is a huge demand.
 The same case happens when a major buy happens.

 For instance, the latest unexplained drop in the price of Bitcoin that occurred last Sunday, which some have called price manipulation, may be due to the dumping of Bitcoin by whales.